basecamp/bc3-api/README.md

 Handling errors
 ---------------

-API clients must expect and gracefully handle transient errors, such as rate limiting or server errors.
-We recommend baking 5xx and 429 response handling into your low-level HTTP client so your integration can handle most errors automatically.
+API clients must expect and gracefully handle transient server errors and rate limits.
+We recommend baking graceful 5xx and 429 retries into your integration from the beginning so errors are handled automatically.

 ### Rate limiting (429 Too Many Requests)

-You can perform up to 50 requests per 10-second period from the same IP address.
-If you exceed this limit, you'll get a [429 Too Many Requests](http://tools.ietf.org/html/draft-nottingham-http-new-status-02#section-4) response for subsequent requests.
-Check the `Retry-After` header to see how many seconds to wait before retrying the request.
+We return a [429 Too Many Requests](http://tools.ietf.org/html/draft-nottingham-http-new-status-02#section-4) response when you've exceeded a rate limit.
+Consult the `Retry-After` response header to determine how long to wait (in seconds) before retrying the request.

+Plan ahead to gracefully handle the failure modes that API backpressure will exert on your integration.
+Multiple rate limits are in effect, e.g. for GET vs POST requests and per-second/hour/day limits, and they're adjusted dynamically, so responding to them dynamically is essential, particularly at high traffic levels.

+For a sense of scale, the first rate limit you'll commonly encounter is currently 50 requests per 10 second period per IP address.

 ### [5xx server errors](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_errors)